xenolog/l23network/README.md

 802.1q vlan access ports
 ------------------------
 ### Using standart linux way
-We can use tagged vlans over ordinary network interfaces and over bonds.
+We can use tagged vlans over ordinary network interfaces (or over bonds).
 L23networks support two variants of naming vlan interfaces:
 * *vlanXXX* -- 802.1q tag gives from the vlan interface name, but you need specify parent intarface name in the **vlandev** parameter.